rklaehn/sonicreducer/README.md

 val rationals = (0 until 1000).map(i ⇒ Rational(1, i + 1))
 th.pbenchOffWarm("sum 1000 Rationals 1/x")(th.Warm(rationals.reduce(_ + _)))(th.Warm(Reducer.reduce(rationals)(_ + _).get))
 ```

+As you can see from the results, there is a significant performance benefit in hierarchical reduction.
+Note that this would also work for a very large stream of rationals.

 Results:
 ```